Key Health Coverage Definitions

 Evidence of Insurability (E of I)

-A statement or proof of a person’s physical condition, occupation or other factors affecting his or her acceptance for insurance.
+A statement or proof of a person’s physical condition, occupation or other factors affecting his/her/their acceptance for insurance.
 May be required for life insurance over certain levels or for late enrollment.

 Explanation of Benefits (EOB)